 2020 CALENDAR OF EVENTS

-This thought-provoking exhibit will present individual and collaborative artistic responses from across Iroquois country that speak to who is considered Haudenosaunee and what constitutes membership.
+This thought-provoking exhibit presents artistic responses from across Iroquois country that speak to who is considered Haudenosaunee and what constitutes membership.
 Identity/Identify explores how these definitions and designations determine access to tribal and federal resources, rights, residency options, and other components of cultural and community participation.

 CANCELED - Saturday, April 18